Team Size: 26

 Pains of motivation and development:

 This game had a turbulent devlopment cycle to say the very least.
-The context behind many of the cut features and half baked gameplay comes from the fact that our team's vision could not come together early enough to solidify the game's identity.
+The context behind many of the cut features and basic gameplay comes from the fact that our team's vision could not come together early enough to solidify the game's identity.

 Learning to work despite a bad atmosphere and poor team morale was one of my biggest takeaways from the experience.
-Myself and a handful of team members across all disciplines persevered when many others had given up on the project at Alpha and soft quit, which left team morale low and our manpower halved.
-I am proud that I, and those who got the game over the finish line with me, did not give up and it gave me real experience of giving my best to a project that I was not personally passionate about.
+Myself and a handful of team members across all disciplines persevered when many others had given up on the project at Alpha which left team morale low and our manpower halved.
+While difficult, it forced me and others to go beyond our comfort zone and adapt to the team's needs, cutting and optimizing until we could get the final product shipped.

-Even though the game itself is not something I am proud of, the works I was able to produce despite poor conditions are invaluable to me giving me confidence that I can keep a good attitude and be self driven when the going gets tough.
+Even though the game as a whole is not necesarily something I am proud of, the works I was able to produce despite poor conditions are invaluable to me giving me confidence that I can keep a good attitude and be self driven when the going gets tough.

 Even better If's: